johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 I now understand Bayesian Inference to be essentially Sherlock Holmes' pithy statement about eliminating the impossible quoted above, taken to its mathematical conclusion.
 This article is my own attempt to elucidate this idea.
 If this essay doesn't do the trick, you might try [Bayesian Reasoning for Intelligent People](https://www.google.com/search?q=bayesian+for+smart+people&oq=bayesian+for+smart+people&aqs=chrome..69i57.3581j0j9&sourceid=chrome&ie=UTF-8) by Simon DeDeo or Kruschke's [Bayesian data analysis for newcomers](https://link.springer.com/article/10.3758/s13423-017-1272-1).

+This essay has two parts.
+Part 1 is a purely visual explanation of the concept of Bayesian inference, without any math, where Part 2 translates these ideas into mathematical formulas, including the famous Bayes theorem.

+# Part 1: The Concept

 ## Prior Beliefs

 A Bayesian reasoner starts out with a set of beliefs, which are modeled as a probability distribution.
 You can think of the probability distribution as simply a list of **possibilities**, each of which has a **probability**.
 These possibilities are mutually exclusive and their probabilities sum to 100%.